 The Golden Prague (Zlatá Praha) Restaurant

 From here, you will get a great view of many of the city spires.
-Zlatá Praha is among the most famous restaurants in the city, and it provides a constantly updated menu of Czech nouvelle and international food.
-Also, for more budget conscious diners, it provides business lunches as well as Sunday brunch with live jazz music.
+Zlatá Praha is among the most famous restaurants in the city, and it provides a constantly updated menu of Czech Nouvelle and international food.
+Also, for more budget-conscious diners, it provides business lunches and Sunday brunch with live jazz music.

 Opening Times: 12:00 to 15:00, 18:00 to 23:30, Sundays 11:00 to 15:00 and 18:00 to 23:30.
 Prices range from 500CZK to 800CZK.
 Website: www.zlatapraharestaurant.cz

 A serene tea-house atmosphere is the setting for fresh and delicious Asian cuisine, such as spring rolls and glass noodles with vegetables, along with an impressive selection of exotic juices.

 Address: Úvoz 44, Prague 1; Open Tues–Sun 1-10.30pm. website

 True to its name, Bellevue delivers a remarkable view of the Vltava River and Prague Castle – especially when the two are lit up at night – and serves an outstanding, carefully crafted continental cuisine.
 Featuring sublimely elegant decor, its clientele list reads like a who’s who of Prague society.
 Imaginative dishes include Australian veal tenderloin with duck-liver foie gras in truffle sauce and tempura of tiger prawn with soya caramel.
 The desserts are equally memorable.